66thparallel/BDS_final_project/README.md

 REQUIREMENTS
 Please copy all files and folders into the working directory as shown above.
 The /data/ folder is in the same directory as main.py.

-The following libraries are used: nltk, numpy, pandas, sklearn, matplotlib, and statsmodels, patsy (required by statsmodels).
+The following libraries are used: nltk, numpy, pandas, sklearn, matplotlib, gensim, statsmodels, and patsy (required by statsmodels).
 To set up the environment cd to the working directory and enter:

 $ module purge
 $ module load python3/intel/3.6.3